 Discussion

-Needless to say tThere is much anger and division between various groups under the LGBTQ umbrella.
+There is much anger and division between various groups under the LGBTQ umbrella.
 For instance many bisexuals feel marginalized by gay and lesbian voices; lesbians are expressing great concern with transgender activists; and those with unwanted same-sex attraction who seeking help may soon be left without options of care.
 LGBTQ individuals who choose to re-identify as heterosexual are habitually maligned and ostracized by many within the LGBTQ community.
-They may identify as bi-sexual without repercussions but if they are unwilling to continue in a same-sex manner they are quickly ostracized.
+They may identify as bi-sexual without repercussions, but if they are unwilling to continue in a same-sex manner, they are quickly ostracized.

-Listen to these words from a Feminist Lesbian, who recently spoke out on YouTube about what she calls the “Hive minded radical left.”
-She says “Anyone who goes against the grain and thinks for themselves is immediately outcast.
-That’s not a community: That’s a hive-mind cult”.
+Consider these words from a Feminist Lesbian, who recently spoke out about what she calls the “Hive minded radical left.”
+She says, “Anyone who goes against the grain and thinks for themselves is immediately outcast.
+That’s not a community: That’s a hive-mind cult.”
 “The atmosphere has become so intolerant that some leftists insist she is bisexual — and not a lesbian — because she once dated a woman who later declared that she had become a transgender man” (Scarcella, 2020).